 Electric power generation

-Electric power generation has been—and still is—an important part of the history and economic development of Québec, and our regions have seen major projects over the years.
-If you don’t know much about this industry, a good place to start is a tour of the Manic-2 and Manic-5 hydroelectric dams in Côte-Nord.
-The Jean-Lesage Dam (Manic-2), one of the world’s largest hollow-joint gravity dams, and the Daniel-Johnson Dam (Manic-5), the world’s largest multiple-arch-and-buttress dam, will impress you with their size.
+Electric power generation has been—and still is—an important part of the history and economic development of Québec: many major hydroelectric projects have been developed in our regions over the years.
+If you don’t know much about this industry, a good place to start is by touring the Manic-2 and Manic-5 hydroelectric dams in Côte-Nord.
+You’ll be impressed by the sheer size of both the Jean-Lesage Dam (Manic-2), one of the world’s largest hollow-joint gravity dams, and the Daniel-Johnson Dam (Manic-5), the world’s largest multiple-arch-and-buttress dam.

 As you can see, our museums, historic sites and interpretation centres have much to teach you about the natural and cultural realities of our regions while entertaining you at the same time!
 And that’s not including all the activities and events offered in our national parks… All these sites are definitely worth visiting to give a whole other dimension to your vacation in the maritime regions of Québec!